C2SP/C2SP/age.md

 ### Header

-The textual file header wraps the _file key_ for one or more _recipients_, so that it can be unwrapped by the corresponding _identity_.
+The textual file header wraps the _file key_ for one or more _recipients_, so that it can be unwrapped by one of the corresponding _identities_.
 It starts with a version line, followed by one or more recipient stanzas, and ends with a MAC.

     age-encryption.org/v1